BrentFarris/LuaAsyncAwait/README.md

 end

 --[[ OUTPUT
 	Starting async
-Doing fake network request
+	Doing a fake network request to: https://github.com/BrentFarris/LuaAsyncAwait Doing fake network request
 	Going to wait on the network to finish...
 	Async was started, I'm not waiting for it
 -- 3 seconds pass
 	Message from fake network: Hello from the fake internet Async work complete
 ]]
 ```